 I like to say that I’m a person-centered consultant, meaning that I meet you where you and your practice are.
 I help you assess what is working well and what needs to work better, and together we figure out the best solutions for your current circumstances and future goals.
 There might be things on the list above that you have no interest in doing – no problem… maybe that’s not the direction you want to take your practice.
 There may be things that aren’t on the list that are important to you – okay, got it… let’s make sure we focus on those, too.

-When I work with clients, I’m in it for the long hall if that is what you need.
+When I work with clients, I’m in it for the long haul if that is what you need.
 I often become an extended member of the team and act as a strategic thought-partner, trusted advisor, sounding board, feedback-giver, problem-solver, solution-finder, confidante, work bestie, and cheerleader.
 I usually establish long-standing relationships with my clients that allow me to get to know their practices inside and out, which is why I only work with a handful of people at a time.

 I generally work with clients virtually, but there are certain times when in-person meetings are beneficial.
 This could be anything from lunch meetings (for local clients), half-day or full-day planning sessions (for clients within driving range), or 2-3 day strategy and/or team development retreats with just you or with your entire team (when travel is required).
 You and I will decide together if and when we need to meet face-to-face during our work.

 I am based in San Diego, and work with clients all over the country.
 At this time, I currently have room for one, possibly two long-term clients, depending on your needs and the scope of your practice.